As used in this chapter:

 (11) Long term, reported in the following categories;

 (a) Skilled nursing facility beds certified under Title XVIII of the Social Security Act, 49 Stat.
 620 (1935), 42 U.S.C.
-301, as amended and licensed under Chapter 3721. of the Revised Code, excluding beds reported in paragraph (D)(18) of this rule;
+301, as amended (1981) and which are not licensed under Chapter 3721. of the Revised Code;

 (b) Nursing facility beds certified under Title XIX of the Social Security Act, 49 Stat.
 620 (1935), 42 U.S.C.
-301, as amended and licensed under Chapter 3721. of the Revised Code;
+301, as amended (1981) and which are not licensed under Chapter 3721. of the Revised Code;

 (c) Nursing facility beds certified under Title XVIII of the Social Security Act, 49 Stat.
 620 (1935), 42 U.S.C.
-301, as amended and Title XIX of the Social Security Act, 49 Stat.
+301, as amended (1981) and Title XIX of the Social Security Act, 49 Stat.
 620 (1935), 42 U.S.C.
-301, as amended and licensed under Chapter 3721. of the Revised Code;
+301, as amended (1981) and which are not licensed under Chapter 3721. of the Revised Code; or

-(d) Skilled nursing facility beds certified under Title XVIII of the Social Security Act, 49 Stat.
+(d) Special skilled nursing beds certified as skilled nursing facility beds under Title XVIII of the Social Security Act, 49 Stat.
 620 (1935), 42 U.S.C.
-301, as amended and which are not licensed under Chapter 3721. of the Revised Code;
+301, as amended (1981) that were originally authorized by and are operated in accordance with section 3702.521 of the Revised Code or its predecessor;

-(12) Medical/surgical – General;
+(12) Medical/surgical - general;

-(14) Pediatric – General (services for patients less than twenty-two years of age are provided);
+(14) Pediatric - general (services for patients less than twenty-two years of age are provided);

 (15) Physical rehabilitation;